 Ophthalmologist Opens New Practice Despite Multiple Setbacks

 After medical school, Dr. B devoted many years to ophthalmology and plastic surgery specialty fellowships.
-However, while he was becoming an expert at ophthalmology, he was wise enough to admit he did not know the first thing about commercial real estate — he had never signed a commercial lease or purchase agreement and could not identify what terms were important.
-So when he decided to open his own practice, he went straight to the experts at Practice Real Estate Group (PRG) to help him find a location, negotiate on his behalf, and sign a lease that would support his business as it got off the ground.
+However, while he was becoming an ophthalmology expert, he was wise enough to admit he did not know the first thing about commercial real estate — he had never signed a commercial lease or purchase agreement and could not identify what terms were important.
+So when he decided to open his practice, he went straight to the experts at Practice Real Estate Group (PRG) to help him find a location, negotiate on his behalf, and sign a lease that would support his business as it got off the ground.

 While finding Dr. B’s office was straightforward — he wanted to be in a specific area of a growing town — the Letter of Intent (LOI) and the negotiation processes were not.

-The COVID-19 pandemic was at the peak which meant not every LOI submitted could move forward because some landlords were struggling to keep basic operations going and others could not guarantee delivery of the spaces that they had listed.
+The COVID-19 pandemic was at its peak which meant not every LOI submitted could move forward because some landlords were struggling to keep basic operations going and others could not guarantee delivery of the spaces that they had listed.

 3) Our Approach

 Because they had decades of experience, PRG knew which terms to negotiate for Dr. B, regardless of who the landlord was — and in this case, it changed three times.
 Initially, the landlord wanted PRG and Dr. B to get approval of the terms from the buyer, but then he called off the sale.
 After that, the landlord went back under contract twice more with the same buyer, leaving PRG to have to continually shift communications.
 PRG diligently tracked the terms the landlord had with the seller — whoever it happened to be that week — that impacted Dr. B and his space.

 Towards the end of Dr. B’s negotiations, the sale of the building looked like it was going to go through, and the buyer was hoping to build-out a conference room-like space for continuing education in the building.